GoogleCloudPlatform/bq-pii-classifier/docs/guide-auto-dlp.md

 ### Build Cloud Run Services Images

-We need to build and deploy docker images to be used by the Cloud Run service.
+We need to build and deploy docker images to be used by the Cloud Run services.

 ```
 export TAGGING_DISPATCHER_IMAGE=${COMPUTE_REGION}-docker.pkg.dev/${PROJECT_ID}/${DOCKER_REPO_NAME}/bqsc-tagging-dispatcher-service:latest